Great Mission Housing Venezuela: Opacity

-Official information regarding the housing construction is not public, including quality of the materials used, the total investment, whether the corresponding soil studies were carried out and the number of housing units actually built, making the Housing Mission effectively inaudible.
+Official information regarding the housing construction is not public, including quality of the materials used, the total investment, whether the corresponding soil studies were carried out and the number of housing units actually built, making the Housing Mission effectively unauditable.

 In September 2016, the NGO Transparencia Venezuela issued a bulletin that reported: "There are many housing developments built without the required feasibility and risk studies for buildings, monitoring of bidding control, criteria for the selection of beneficiaries, among other elements, which increases the levels of corruption within the program, accentuates the opacity of information and the right to housing in adequate conditions."

 Enzo Betancourt, president of the Engineers Association of Venezuela, has stated that the Venezuelan Engineers Association does not have official information on the structural calculations of Misión Vivienda, saying: "That is a state secret.
 Only the people of the mission and the builders know.
 What is known is what has been denounced by all the media, of buildings with cracks, fissures or leaks".

 Alfredo Cilento, researcher and co-founder of the Instituto de Desarrollo Experimental de la Construcción (IDEC) of the Universidad Central de Venezuela (UCV), has declared that independent evaluations by students or the Engineers Association is allowed, saying: "We believe that there is vulnerability in the Misión Vivienda buildings.
 In some areas it is more or less evident.
 We know that it is not clear the quality of the soil studies, or if they were done.
 They also do not allow students to enter, or independent inspections to be made.
 Nothing can be ascertained or verified because the College of Engineers was never allowed to review the plans or the studies.
 It is surrounded by a secrecy that prevents professionals from issuing an authoritative opinion".
 However, Cliento has said that there is evidence of vulnerabilities at plain sight, including the demolition of buildings, even when not inhabited, and that despite that it cannot be concluded that all buildings are vulnerable "we do know that some of them are."